-This year, if you can believe it, marks the 34th year that The Great Chesapeake Bay Schooner Race has been raising awareness and supporting charities on the Chesapeake shores of Maryland and Virginia.
-We've had a ball and done a world of good, including starting a grants program this year to help bay-focused charities throughout our region.
+This year, if you can believe it, marks the 35th year that The Great Chesapeake Bay Schooner Race has been raising awareness and supporting charities on the Chesapeake shores of Maryland and Virginia.
+We've had a ball and done a world of good with our entry fees, Virtual Race and grants programs to help bay-focused charities throughout our region.

 This year, we'd like to welcome you to our race and give you an idea of what to expect, both shoreside and on the water, as our date grows nearer.
-To that end, we present the 2023 Race Handbook.
+To that end, we present the 2024 Race Handbook.
 Page through it.
 It will walk you through the activities chronologically from start to finish.

-So, buff up those boats, get your forms in place with the Race Committee and line up your crew.
+So, prep your boats, get your forms in to the Race Committee, and line up your crew.
 We're so glad to have you here.
 Thank you for sailing with us.

 Huzzah!
 Duncan Hood Chair, Board of Directors, GCBSR